ossf/security-insights-spec/specification.md

 ## Table of Contents

-Information about each section can be found in the `specification` directory of this repository, or in the latest release.

 | Section | Required or Optional |
 | ------- | -------- |
 | [Header](specification/header.md) | Required |